 Dr Hazel Mccullough

-My research interests are in education and educational research methods, change theory, research capacity development in LIMCs, and using developmental strategies such as PDP, mentoring and reflective practice, to support individual learning and personal and professional development.
+My research interests are in education and educational research methods - including action research, change theory and management, research capacity development in LIMCs, and using developmental strategies such as Personal Development Planning (PDP), mentoring and reflective practice, to support individual learning and personal and professional development.